< Previous Next >

 Dwarf Hairy Mopalia

-intertidal to 200m central California to southern Alaska size to 2cm
+intertidal to 200m size to 2cm

+This very small species is rarely seen.
+It can be variable in color but is usually brown.
 It is covered with long, yellowish hairs which are branched the length of the hairs with robust bristles.

 Mopalia muscosa Mopalia muscosa Mopalia muscosa Mopalia muscosa